ThePrimeagen/vim-be-good/README.md

 Plug 'ThePrimeagen/vim-be-good'
 ```

+Then execute `:UpdateRemotePlugins` to finish the installation process.

 ## Playing the games.
 Before doing ANYTHING at all, make sure you are in an empty file.
 If the file
 you are in is not empty, VimBeGood will throw an error.